1 Sitio(s) de ejecución

 According to witnesses interviewed by Yahad, before WWII, the absolute majority of the population in Padubysis was Jewish.
 There was a synagogue in the village.

-After the arrival of Germans in Lithuania in June 1941, Jews from Padubysis and nearby villages were subjected to forced labour.
-In mid-August, a group of Germans and Lithuanian with white armband arrived in Padubysis.
+After the arrival of the Germans in Lithuania in June 1941, Jews from Padubysis and nearby villages were subjected to forced labour.
+In mid-August, a group of Germans and Lithuanians with white armbands arrived in Padubysis.
 They separated Jewish men from women: men were gathered on a Jewish homestead, and women in the synagogue.
 Several days later, they were killed, together with Jews from the nearby villages of Lyduvėnai and Bulavėnai.
 In total, 120 people were shot.
 Victims had to give away their good clothes and valuables before the execution.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?